 Emergency Response & Rescue

-If your emergency involves a life-threatening situation for a human beingcall 911.
+If your emergency involves a life-threatening situation for a human being, call 911.

 If you have a domestic animal-related emergency during business hours, 7 days/week, call (503) 988-7387.
+MCAS does not currently have the ability to respond to after hours animal emergencies from 5 pm to 8 am.

 AFTER HOURS:

-Domestic Animal-related emergencies - Call 911 or local non-emergency police:
+Domestic Animal-related emergencies - Call 911

 Stray Pet on a Highway or Busy Street